albinr/portfolio/content/about.md

 The styling of the webb site is done with Sass.
 Sass is a CSS pre-processor that adds the ability to use variables, modules and more.

-I use two fonts that i import from Google Fonts, Montserrat for headings and Work Sans for the paragraph text.
+I use two fonts that i downloaded from Google Fonts, Montserrat for headings and Work Sans for the paragraph text.
 I will probably change fonts in the future because i think they look too similar.
+In the assets folder i have a folder dedicated to the different fonts i use and others i have experimented with.
+Right now there are four fonts in there.